pkaercher/cattown_oakland/README.md

 # cattown_oakland
 Using data analysis and ML to understand and increase Instagram post interactions to help adopt out more cats.

+To download metadata and texts from cattowoak Instagram account, navigate to the folder where you want to download the data (e.g. data/raw) and type `instaloader --no-pictures --no-videos "cattownoak"`.